Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Ringmatchers

-There's nothing really special for ringmatchers.
-They need to create an account like normal users and should have some funds available to pay the operator.
+Ringmatchers need to create a normal account so they can pay the operator (and receive the burnrate-free margin).
+They also need to create a wallet/dual-author account to receive the matching fee (because the burnrate needs to be applied on these funds when withdrawing).

 ## Operators